 NCEMCH faculty and staff include public health experts, MCH educators, librarians, implementation science specialists, and technology professionals who have the training, skills, experience, and working relationships necessary to advance the MCH agenda on national, state, and local levels.

-Sarah Riehl, MA serves as researcher and author of MCH Knowledge to Practice online curricula.
+Sarah serves as researcher and author of MCH Knowledge to Practice online curricula.
 She has developed training materials on the role of culture in nutrition, mental health and concerns, and is currently developing a curriculum for Safe Sleep.

 Keisha serves as co-lead of the MCH Navigator; in this role, she ensures usability for adult learners and leads efforts to develop and maintain the content management database in technical infrastructure that houses the project’s online learning investments.
 She developed the online survey and organized findings and recommendations for Advancing Online Public Health Training Systems.
 Dr. Watson has led evaluations of national HRSA-funded initiatives; her research is focused on self-efficacy in health-seeking behaviors and health services program evaluation.